JuliBoii/learning-multithreading/ModernCPP/Notes.md

 ```

 - The object is captured as a reference to `*this`
-- The lambda expression is able to modify data memebers
+- The lambda expression is able to modify data members
 ```c++
 [this](int arg) { return(++m_data * arg); };
 ```